 When offered the option, many people will jump at the chance to work remotely.
-And concerns over the outbreak of COVID-19 made working from home even more important in 2020.
+And for many, the COVID-19 pandemic made working from home the "new normal."
 But, working remotely brings many new challenges to both the employee and the employer.

 Before allowing staff to work remotely, it's critical to identify the best candidates, provide the right training, and tailor your technology to provide effective working conditions and oversight capabilities for those employees we don't physically see every day.
 With proper consideration, remote work programs can be a winning solution for the firm, the employees and clients alike.

 Supervision is typically the biggest challenge with remote staff, even in today's technology world.
 When an employee across the room or down the hall is having a bad day or needs more support, a good supervisor can easily notice and respond.
 When employees work from home, supervisors lack those visual cues and may not realize there is a problem until it has escalated.
-The supervisor who oversees remote staff must make it a priority to connect with his or her staff members every day.
+The supervisor who oversees remote staff must make it a priority to connect with his or her staff members regularly.

 Staying in regular communication can be an issue in other ways as well.
 In most offices, staff members casually share knowledge through direct and indirect means throughout the day.
 Staying abreast of macro concerns, maintaining a consistent response to customers, and maintaining a cohesive culture are all much more difficult with a distributed workforce that doesn't always communicate regularly.